Planting in water is different:

-Planting in water is different because a pond has different depths of water.
-Each depth of water grows different types of water plant.
+A pond has different depths of water.
+Each depth of water grows different types of pond plant.
+So aquatic plants for use in ponds have to be different to garden plants.

-- the correct depth of water for each plant type is vital
+- The correct depth of water for each plant type is vital

-- pond plants send their roots out into the water through the mesh holes in the baskets.
+- Pond plants send their roots out into the water through the mesh holes in the baskets.

 1. Submerged water planting: